On fundamental aspects of quantum extreme learning machines: Fourier decomposition analysis

 \subsection{Encoding strategies}

-\paragraph*{Pauli re-uploading.} A widely used strategy of encoding is Pauli re-uploading~\cite{sakurai2022quantum,wang2022variational,mujal2021opportunities,sainz2022quantum}, which applies an identical single-qubit Pauli rotation gate on each of the accessible qubits in parallel, as shown in Fig.~\ref{fig:Framework}.
-Taking $H_k=\sigma_z$ we have
+\paragraph*{Pauli re-uploading.} A widely used strategy of encoding is Pauli re-uploading~\cite{sakurai2022quantum,wang2022variational,mujal2021opportunities,sainz2022quantum}, which applies an identical single-qubit Pauli rotation gate on each of the accessible qubits in parallel, as shown in panel (a) of Fig.~\ref{fig:Encoding_comp}.
+Taking $H_k=\sigma_z/2$ we have

-As all the generators $-\sigma_z/2$ have eigenvalues $\pm1/2$ from Eq.~\eqref{Eq:Omega} we obtain the following achievable Fourier frequencies
+As all the generators $\sigma_z/2$ have eigenvalues $\pm1/2$ from Eq.~\eqref{Eq:Omega} we obtain the following achievable Fourier frequencies

 This is identical to the frequencies of a QNN using Pauli re-uploading~\cite{schuld2021effect,caro2021encodingdependent}.
-The output function contains all the integer frequencies up to $n_A$ and only $(n_A+1)$ non-negative frequencies are achievable.
+The output function contains all the integer frequencies up to $n_{a}$ and only $(n_{a}+1)$ non-negative frequencies are achievable.

-\paragraph*{Exponential Encoding.} In order to increase the richness of frequencies, the exponential encoding has been proposed~\cite{shin2023exponential}.
-Instead of using the same generator for all accessible qubits, the exponential encoding employs different generators with exponentially scaled spacing of eigenvalues, as illustrated in panel (b) of Fig.~\ref{fig:Framework}.
+\paragraph*{Exponential Encoding.} In order to increase the quantity of frequencies, the exponential encoding has been proposed~\cite{shin2023exponential}.
+Instead of using the same generator for all accessible qubits, the exponential encoding employs different generators with exponentially scaled spacing of eigenvalues, as illustrated in panel (b) of Fig.~\ref{fig:Encoding_comp}.
 For the $k$'th accessible qubit, the generator is

-where $\beta_k = 3^{k-1}$ and $k=1,2,\dots, n_A$.
+where $\beta_k = 3^{k-1}$ and $k=1,2,\dots, n_{a}$.
 By Eq.~\eqref{Eq:Omega}, we obtain the following achievable frequencies:

-The set consists of all the integer frequencies up to $(3^{n_A}-1)/2$, totalling $1+(3^{n_A}-1)/2$ non-negative frequencies, which is exponential in the number of accessible qubits.
+This set consists of all the integer frequencies up to $(3^{n_{a}}-1)/2$, totalling $1+(3^{n_{a}}-1)/2$ non-negative frequencies, which is exponential in the number of accessible qubits.